Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Hindsight-Aware Policy Optimization

-where $\alpha \in (0,1]$ controls the modulation strength and $\operatorname{sign}(\cdot)$ follows the reward polarity.
-Because $\hat{A}^\mathcal{H}_{i,t}$ is positive for high-entropy tokens and negative for low-entropy ones, this rule strengthens positive feedback on successful uncertain tokens and strengthens negative feedback on failed uncertain tokens, while down-weighting low-entropy updates in both cases.
+The resulting effect mirrors the diagnostic pattern: signed high-entropy updates are strengthened, while routine low-entropy updates are dampened.
 The $\operatorname{detach}(\cdot)$ operator (i.e., stop-gradient) prevents entropy from becoming a separate optimization target.
 It only rescales the policy gradient.
-In practice, we replace $\hat{A}_{i,t}$ in Equation~\ref{eq:grpo} with $\hat{A}_{i,t}^\textit{CA}$ and keep the rest of GRPO unchanged.
+In practice, we replace $\hat{A}_{i,t}$ in Equation~\ref{eq:grpo} with $\hat{A}_{i,t}^{\mathrm{h}}$ and keep the rest of GRPO unchanged.
 Hyperparameter sensitivity, including the effect of $\alpha$, is deferred to Appendix~\ref{app:hyperparameter_full}.